saltstack/salt/doc/topics/development/labels.rst

     something that never worked in the first place, the issue should be treated with greater urgency.

 ZD
-    Stands for “Zen Desk” and is used to help track bugs that customers are seeing as well.
+    Stands for “Zendesk” and is used to help track bugs that customers are seeing as well as community members.
 Bugs with this label should be treated with greater urgency.

 Pull Request Labels
 -------------------